wmertens/compiled-i18n/qwik.md

 ### Query-based locale selection

-**When using a query parameter**, you can use the `onGet` handler in the top layout to set the locale for the current request:
+**When using a query parameter**, you can use the `onRequest` handler in the top layout to set the locale for the current request:

 - `/src/routes/layout.tsx`: